Christine : Absolutely Worthy of Its Cult Status

-Tense, thrilling, reeking of terror & delivering the goods in a gripping fashion, John Carpenter's Christine is another impressive yet under-appreciated gem from The Horror Master that's well worthy of its cult following.
+Tense, thrilling, reeking of terror & delivering the goods in a gripping fashion, John Carpenter's Christine is far more engaging & nail-biting than it looks, and appears just as polished today as it did at its time of release.
+Another impressive yet under-appreciated gem from The Horror Master that's well worthy of its cult following.

 John Carpenter’s Christine : A thrilling entry in the killer car subgenre of horror that’s as polished today as it was at its time of release.